Booking Office 1869

 Permit Room at Dishoom

-Head down to the basement of Dishoom King’s Cross and you’ll find The Permit Room, a dimly-lit subterranean bar made up of cobbled floors, dark bentwood stools and marble tables, and enough vintage lighting, photographs and hand-painted signage to take you back to the 40s.
+Head down to the basement of Dishoom King’s Cross and you’ll find The Permit Room, a dimly-lit subterranean cocktail bar made up of cobbled floors, dark bentwood stools and marble tables, and enough vintage lighting, photographs and hand-painted signage to take you back to the 40s.
 It gives a nod to the introduction of Bombay’s Prohibition Act in 1949, when alcohol was banned except for those carrying a medical permit.
 Here, however, you can freely sip on their selection of Pens & Paanch; Slings, Coolers & Fizzes; and Sours & Fancies with fervour.
 It’s table service too, which means no cramming and queuing at the bar.
 Instead, your drinks will be delivered to your table, alongside a selection of Bombay-inspired snacks, should you permit.

-Spiritland’s King’s Cross bar is an undeniably handsome space – a retro-inspired mix of caramels and lime greens – it’s also home to a world-class, multi-million pound sound system, from you which can enjoy an all-week music-focused programme of talks, gigs, albums launches, and sets by world-renowned DJs (as well as the day to day playlist of handpicked instrumental).
-Somehow they still have time to focus on the food and drink, with an excellent all-day food offering spanning breakfast, weekend brunch, lunch and dinner, as well as a drinks menu full of softs, cocktails, sake, beer, wine, and…. spirits.
+Spiritland’s King’s Cross bar is an undeniably handsome space – a retro-inspired mix of caramels and lime greens – whose centrepiece is a world-class, multi-million-pound sound system that allows them to host talks, gigs, album launches, and sets by world-renowned DJs (as well as the day-to-day playlist of handpicked instrumental).
+Somehow they still have time to focus on the food and drink, with an excellent all-day offering spanning breakfast, weekend brunch, lunch and dinner, as well as a drinks menu full of softs, cocktails, sake, beer, wine, and…. spirits.

-Address: 9 – 10 Stable Street, N1C 4AB | Opening hours: Mon-Wed 8am-12am, Thurs-Fri 8am-1am, Sat 10am-1am, Sun 10am-10pm | Average cocktail price: £9
+Address: 9 – 10 Stable Street, N1C 4AB | Book here

 As the name suggests, these guys have got all the tekkers necessary to pick a great bottle of wine, constantly keeping their 200-strong wine-list fresh with the best grapes.
 You can order by the bottle, or there are plenty available by the glass, both of which you can enjoy alongside a few dishes from their daily-changing menu, mostly focused on British fare.

-Address: 3 King’s Boulevard, Kings Cross, N1C 4BU | Opening hours: Mon-Fri 7.30am-11pm, Sat 10am-11pm, Sun 10am-10pm | Price of a glass of wine: £4-16
+Address: 3 King’s Boulevard, Kings Cross, N1C 4BU | Book here

 Address: Great Northern Hotel, Pancras Road, N1C 4TB | More info